AnushkaaBansal/CRONDA/README.md

 python -m pytest tests/
 ```

-## Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- FastAPI for the backend framework
 - React for the frontend framework
 - Google Cloud Storage API
 - Material-UI for the frontend components

-## Support

-For support, please open an issue in the GitHub repository or contact the maintainers.